Aug. 25 - Dec. 08, Tuesday and Thursday 04:25 PM - 05:50 PM, LN G412

 - Protocols: authentication protocols, real-world security protocols

-- Systems: software flaws, malware, OS security
+- Systems: software vulnerabilities, malware, OS security

 Mark Stamp, Information Security: Principles and Practice, Second edition.